-- R1 Weak pull up for the chip enable (CE) pin.
+R1 - Weak pull up for the chip enable (CE) pin.
 The voltage at CE will normally rise to 5 volts for a 12V supply.
 Pull down on the CE node to disable the chip and put it into a zero Idd mode.
-If the user wishes to drive node CE with 3.3 or 5.5 volt logic then R1 is not necessary - C1 This capacitor acts to de-bounce the CE pin and to slow the turn on time when using R1 to pull up CE.
+If the user wishes to drive node CE with 3.3 or 5.5 volt logic then R1 is not necessary

+C1 - This capacitor acts to de-bounce the CE pin and to slow the turn on time when using R1 to pull up CE.
 This can be useful when the battery power is disconnected from the circuit in order to turn the circuit off, when the battery is reconnected the chip does not immediately turn on which allows the battery voltage to stabilize before switching starts.
-If the user is actively driving the CE pin then the C1 capacitor may not be necessary. - R3 This resistor connected to the RDELTA pin determines how much the oscillator frequency will change with battery voltage.
-The relation, which is found earlier in the text. is:
+If the user is actively driving the CE pin then the C1 capacitor may not be necessary.

+R3 - This resistor connected to the RDELTA pin determines how much the oscillator frequency will change with battery voltage.
+The relation, which is found earlier in the text, is:

-Delta frequency (Hz) = 3.44e8 \ (5 - V(FCOMP)) / R3
+Delta frequency (Hz) = 3.44e8 (5 - V(FCOMP)) / R3

-- C2 This 1uF capacitor bypasses and stabilizes the internal reference - C3, C31 These two capacitors determine the length of the blanking interval at the beginning of every dimming cycle.
-At the end of every dimming cycle these capacitors are discharged to VSS then allowed to charge up at a rate controlled by its internal current source and the values of C3 and C31.
-When the voltage on pin SSC crosses 3 volts the blanking interval is over and all fault checks are enabled.
-The charging current out of pin SSC is normally 140uA but for the very first cycle after the chip is enabled the current is only 1.5uA.
-During the first cycle of operation one side of C31 is tied to VSS through the SSC1ST pin.
-This means that during the first cycle the effective capacitance on the SSC pin is C3 + C31.
-For subsequent cycles the SSC1ST pin reverts to a high impedance state that effectively removes C31 from the circuit.
-The larger effective capacitor value plus the lower charging current (1.5uA) determines the duration of the intial start up period (nominally 1 second) and is given by the relation:
+C2 - This 1uF capacitor bypasses and stabilizes the internal reference

+C3 - This capacitor determines the length of the blanking interval at the beginning of every dimming cycle.
+At the end of every dimming cycle this capacitor is discharged to VSS then allowed to charge up at a rate controlled by its internal current source and C3.
+When the voltage on C3 (pin SSC) crosses 3 volts the blanking interval is over and all fault checks are enabled.
+The charging current into C3 (out of pin SSC) is normally 140uA but for the very first cycle after the chip is enabled the current is only 140nA, this determines the duration of the intial start up period (nominally 1 second) and is given by the relation: